Keyword for this page: School Nutrition

 The Polk County School Nutrition program has a hearfelt concern for the well-being and health of our students and our community.
 We believe that good nutrition is critical for maximum student achievement and meeting our district's educational goals.
 Our program integrity shows through our commitment to serving the most nutritious meals to our students and providing nutrition education that will prepare students to choose a healthy lifestyle now and into the future.
 We hold the highest standards of freshness and strive to offer local products at every opportunity.

-Our program is growing....You should join us!
+Our program continues to grow....You should join us!
 We are proud to offer rewarding career opportunities to more than 900 dedicated professionals.
-As a result of our Bright Start Breakfast Program, Community Eligibility and our new Grand Central Cafes, we are feeding more students than ever before.
+As a result of our Bright Start Breakfast Program, Community Eligibility and Summer Meals, we are feeding more students than ever before.
 This year we will serve approximately 5 million breakfasts, 11 million lunches, 450,000 after school snacks, and over 300,000 summer meals.

 Polk County school nutrition professionals are dedicated to the achievement of our students and the future wellness of our community by providing innovative healthy meals and nutrition education in a welcoming dining environment.